Fine-tuning of universal machine-learning interatomic potentials for high-entropy alloys with application to 2D (Mo,Ta,Nb,W,V)S$_2$: Conclusions

 \section{Conclusions}

 We investigated the applicability of uMLIPs to accurately predict the energies and mixing energies of 2D high-entropy TMDC alloys.
 We benchmarked a few leading foundation models to three differently constructed structural databases and found all of them to yield unsatisfactory mixing energies.
 We then investigated fine-tuning strategies based on random and enumerated structures.
 Our main findings and recommendations for fine-tuning are: \begin{enumerate} \item Training with random structures may yield lower MAE, i.e., works better for average structure, but may also fail badly for structures beyond training set, usually the ordered ones.
-This makes the enumerated model safer to use in sampling the configuration space. \item More data generally yielded better model, as long as structural variety was guaranteed.
-This can be done systematically with the enumeration approach. \item Reasonably good models for describing HEAs can be obtained even when trained using structures with a smaller number of elements.
-Here, e.g., model trained using 2- and 3-component alloys could be used for 5-component alloy. \item At large dataset size, training from scratch led to a similar MAE as from fine-tuning.
-However, at smaller dataset size, fine-tuned models still result in stable structural relaxation whereas models trained from scratch showed instabilities. \item Structure selection by Monte-Carlo annealing appeared as a good alternative to the enumeration, yielding similar model accuracy for the same dataset size.
-We emphasize that successful simulation of phase decomposition necessitates a model that yields accurate results for any alloy composition. \end{enumerate} We expect these findings to be applicable also to other complex alloys beside HEAs.
+This makes the enumerated model safer to use in sampling the configuration space. \item Structure generation by enumeration guarantees structural diversity, thereby leading to systematic model improvement with increasing training dataset size. \item Reasonably good models for describing HEAs can be obtained even when trained using structures with a smaller number of alloying components.
+Here, e.g., model trained using 2- and 3-component alloys could be used for 5-component alloy. \item At a large dataset size, training from scratch led to a similar MAE as from fine-tuning.
+However, at a smaller dataset size, fine-tuned models still result in stable structural relaxation whereas models trained from scratch showed instabilities. \item Structure selection by Monte-Carlo annealing appeared as a good alternative to the enumeration, yielding similar model accuracy for the same dataset size.
+We emphasize that successful simulation of phase decomposition necessitates a model that yields accurate results for any alloy composition and any local atomic ordering. \end{enumerate} {\hili Table~S2 and Figure~S4 in Supplementary Materials show that these trends are very similar between MACE-small and MACE-small-0b2, thereby demonstrating that these conclusions are likely applicable to other models as well.} We expect these findings to be applicable also to other complex alloys and material systems beside the TMDC HEAs considered in this work.
 Overall, we think that the fine-tuning with enumerated structures offers an effective strategy for training a stable and accurate model.

 Finally, by integrating the models with Monte Carlo simulations and random structure sampling, we analyzed the phase decomposition behavior of 5-component (MoTaNbWV)S$_2$ alloy.
 Based on the Gibbs free energy diagram evaluated using SQS and on explicit Monte Carlo simulations, we found a good agreement for decomposition temperature and for the decomposition products.
 However, the Monte Carlo simulations indicate that partial phase separation of VS$_2$ occurs already at higher temperatures.
 Furthermore, we evaluated the disordered enthalpy–entropy descriptor, which strongly supports the synthesizability of these alloys.
 Our results are in good agreement with the available experimental results.